alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 To implement downwards assignment, Kevin is looking up.

-Going line-by-line, he uses TracePoint and Ripper to scan the code for identifiers, which include both variable names and the so-called "vequals" operator (denoted `‖`).
+He uses TracePoint and Ripper to scan each line of code for identifiers, which include both variable names and the so-called "vequals" operator (denoted `‖`).

 When he finds a vequals operator, he looks up to the previous line to see if there's a value above it, and remembers that value in a cache.
 (*"On line 7, from characters 3 to 7, there's a value `"whale"`”*)

-When he finds a variable name, he looks up to the previous two line to see if (1) it's below a vequals operator and (2) he knows what value that vequals operator is assigning.
+When he finds a variable name, he looks up to the previous two lines to see if (1) the variable is below a vequals operator and (2) he knows what value that vequals operator is assigning.
 If he finds a value, he assigns it to the variable.
-The rest of the program continues as normal, unaware that this variable was assigned in an unusual way.
+The rest of the program proceeds as normal, unaware that this variable was assigned in an unusual way.

 {%
   picture